-This course is designed to provide students with a theoretical knowledge of select movements of contemporary acting and actor training and to develop student competence in the practical application of concepts and principles from these movements.
-Students will explore a range of major 20th and 21st century approaches to acting as applicable to a variety of theatrical styles and aesthetics: both historic and contemporary.
-The fall class will focus on creating a foundation for understanding embodiment in relationship to style with a focus on the Stanlslavski System.
-Classes in the winter term will focus on Anne Bogart's Viewpoints and the practical application of theatre styles other than Realism.
+This course is designed to provide students with a theoretical knowledge of select movements of contemporary acting and actor training, and to develop student competence in the practical application of concepts and principles from these movements.
+The focus of the fall term will be Anne Bogart's Viewpoints and select aspects of The Stanislavski System as well as the work of his artistic and pedagogical descendants.
+In the winter term, students will explore a range of major 20th and 21st century approaches to acting as applicable to a variety of theatrical styles and aesthetic sensibilities of historic and contemporary nature.

 Lecture classes will consist of lectures, discussions, demonstrations and student presentations.
-Labs will emphasize scene-study and will include exercises and discussions that connect the theoretical components of the course to practical work.
+Labs will emphasize scene construction and development and will include exercises and discussions that connect the theoretical components of the course to the practical work.